Rubidiium/docsona-remodel/README.md

   }
 ```

-7. Navigate back to Java.main, and click "Compile and Run."
+7. Navigate back to Main.java, and click "Compile and Run."
 Make the terminal window as large as possible.

 ### COMPUTER WITH JAVA INSTALLED